tsobe/lobiani/README.md

 # High level requirements
 Develop eCommerce system capable of:

- - Managing stock levels in warehouse
+ - Managing stock levels in the warehouse
  - Providing ways of searching and browsing through the available products and purchasing them
  - Handling billing and shipping
  - Recommending products to customers based on their purchase history

 # Doman model
 ## Bounded contexts
-Below are listed fairly good candidates for bounded contexts:
+Below are bounded context candidates:

 - Warehouse - managing stock levels
 - Sales - searching and collecting products to be purchased